Tag: slow living

 • You Don’t Have to Have It All Figured Out

-I remember a morning on the road when the map looked more like a question mark than a plan.
-The evening before, I had pulled into a quiet patch of pine forest.
-There was no cell service, no signal—just the hum of the wind and the occasional crackle of pinecones under paw (my dogs, always…
+I remember a morning in Sweden, partway through a solo trip with the dogs last spring, when the map looked more like a question mark than a plan.
+The evening before, I’d pulled into a quiet patch of pine forest.
+No cell service, no signal — just wind moving through the trees and the occasional…